How Long Does Eviction Take in the UK? Complete Timeline

 Section 8 Eviction Timeline

 Section 8 timelines vary significantly depending on which ground you're using.
-The mandatory Ground 8 (serious rent arrears) is fastest:
+The mandatory Ground 8 route is commonly used for serious arrears, but it now uses a 4-week notice period and a higher arrears threshold:

 | Stage | Duration | Running Total |